bigpresh/Pod-Readme/README.md

 ## Documentation

 - Added missing date to Changes.
-- Fixed typo in POD.
+- Fixed typos in POD and README.
 - Added stub POD to Pod::Readme::Filter.

 ## Enhancements